programminghistorian/ph-submissions/lessons/common-similarity-measures.md

 difficulty:
 activity:
 topics:
-abstract: This lesson introduces three common distance measures for text analysis: city block distance, Euclidean distance, and cosine distance.
-You will learn the general principles behind similarity, the different advantages of these measures, and how to calculate each of them using the SciPy Python library.
+abstract: "This lesson introduces three common distance measures for text analysis: city block distance, Euclidean distance, and cosine distance.
+You will learn the general principles behind similarity, the different advantages of these measures, and how to calculate each of them using the SciPy Python library."
 mathjax: true
 ---